 The CERT Resilience Management Model (CERT-RMM) is the foundation for a process improvement approach to operational resilience management.
 It defines the essential organizational practices that are necessary to manage operational resilience.
-An organization can use the model to establish its current level of capability in managing resilience, set goals and targets, and develop plans to close identified gaps.
-By using a process view, CERT-RMM can help an organization develop more maturity and predictability about how it will perform under stress rather than hoping it will survive disruptions.
+You can use CERT-RMM to determine your organization's capability to manage resilience, set goals and targets, and develop plans to close identified gaps.
+By using a process view, CERT-RMM can help your organization respond to stress with mature and predictable performance.

-Version 1.1 of the CERT-RMM was published in a book by Addison-Wesley Professional in December 2010.
-The book introduces CERT-RMM concepts and presents the model in its entirety.
+Version 1.1 of the CERT-RMM was published in book form by Addison-Wesley Professional in December 2010.
+The book introduces CERT-RMM concepts and presents the model in its entirety, including information about model use and adoption.
 All CERT-RMM appraisals are based on V1.1, which is considered the official current version of the model.

-The CERT Division is currently performing capability appraisals using the CERT Resilience Management Model as a foundation.
-Capability appraisals are an objective way to determine your organization's current level of capability for managing operational resilience based on the model's capability level scale.
+CERT-RMM capability appraisals are an objective way to determine your organization's current level of capability for managing operational resilience based on the model's capability level scale.

 Several training courses related to CERT-RMM are available, including introductory and advanced CERT-RMM topics.